 CSU-TAPS (Testing Ag Performance Solutions)

-Advancing ag management skill and knowledge through competition.
+Advancing ag management skills and knowledge through competition!

 CSU-TAPS Competition Updates

 CSU-TAPS participants made their corn variety, seeding rate, and crop insurance selections in April and May, and chose a soil moisture probe.
-The 2024 TAPS field was planted in early May.
+The 2024 TAPS field was planted in early May and harvested in November.

 Irrigation season opened June 12, 2024.
-Early on, teams can irrigated 1x/week, up to 1 inch, in increments of 0.05”.
+Early on, teams could irrigate 1x/week, up to 1 inch, in increments of 0.05”.
 Teams will make Nitrogen (N) decisions through the summer, which will be implemented side by side on 3 random plots at the Ag Research, Development and Education (ARDEC) South research farm, northeast of Fort Collins (see field layout, right).
-Team decisions for sidedress N are due soon; we will implement them the week of July 8.
+Team decisions for sidedress N were implemented the week of July 8.

-Participants must also make marketing decisions from April to November.
+Participants also made marketing decisions from April to November.

 Team costs and returns are included in a comprehensive farm budget, with values scaled to represent a crop grown on a 1,000-acre operation.